TheK2NumberOne/RASA-chatbot/README.md

-# this is chatbot devoloped by devil ducks team
+# this is chatbot developed by devil ducks team